ECCC-ASTD-MRD/midas-benchmarks/README.md

-# GEM Benchmarking
+# MIDAS Benchmarking

-Welcome to the GEM Benchmarking System!
+Welcome to the MIDAS Data Assimilation Benchmarking System!

-You should have obtained this benchmark from https://github.com/ECCC-ASTD-MRD/gem
+You should have obtained this benchmark from https://github.com/ECCC-ASTD-MRD/midas-src

 # Requirements